LemonmadeDesigns/React-Toy-Problem/README.md

   }
 ```

-Solve the toy problem of your choosing.
+Solve the toy problem how you see fit.
 </details>

 ### Solution